Using the Auth0 API with our Postman Collections

 Installing the Collections

 To install the Postman Collection, you must install the Postman App for Windows, Mac or Chrome.
 You can download any of these from the Postman Apps page.

 Next, head over to our new API Landing Page, and install the Collection you want to use by clicking on the relevant Run in Postman button.

 Postman will prompt whether you want to open the Collection in Postman for Chrome or Postman for Windows / Mac.
 Select the application you have installed.

 Once you have made a selection, the selected Postman application will be opened and the collection will be imported.

 Our API Collections are organized into folders which categorizes the various API calls according to category, so for example, for the Management API you will find all the Users methods under the Users folder.

 Configuring the Postman Environment

 The Auth0 Postman collections make use of environment variables to customize the requests being sent.
 More information on managing Postman environments can be found at Setting up an environment with variables

 You will need to create an environment and configure the following variables:

 auth0_token: Should contain the token needed when making calls to the Management API, and is therefore only required when using the Management API collection.
-More information on how to generate a token can be found at The Auth0 Management APIv2 Token
+For more information see How to Get an Access Token for the Management API

 In the screenshot below, you can see a Postman environment configured with both the